meerkat-citronella/GaCampFin/README.md

 ## Setup

-If you want to run the app yourself, you will need to create a project in Firebase, create a new Service Account key, and then require it in as the serviceAccount variable in firebase.js.
-The app will still run without the proper Firebase configuration, but it will just save the data locally and simply throw an error when trying to write to Firestore.
+If you want to run the app yourself, you will need to create a project in Firebase and create your credentials.
+The app can still run without as it saves data locally before pushing to firebase.